LivingUpp

 Get Better Sleep

-Stress can interfere with your sleep patterns, leaving you feeling sluggish, irritable, and exhausted.
-Lack of sleep can also cause you to be short-tempered or even aggressive.
+Stress can interfere with your sleep patterns, leaving you feel sluggish, irritable, and exhausted.
+Lack of sleep can also make you short-tempered or even aggressive.
 Here are some simple self-care strategies for getting more sleep:

 Information on this website should not be interpreted as providing or replacing medical advice, diagnosis, or treatment.
 All content is intended for adults over the age of 18.
 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.